Depression

 Prioritize an approach that appeals to you

-Most therapists are equipped to treat depression, but their approaches will differ.
-Use some of the links below to learn more about treatment types for depression, or ask the therapist on your initial call what a typical session for depression with them looks like.
+Most therapists and mental health care providers are equipped for depression treatment, but their approaches will differ.
+Use some of the links below to learn more about treatment types for depression or ask the therapist on your initial call what a typical session for depression with them looks like.

 - Cognitive Behavioral Therapy (CBT)